-All students must complete 24 credits within three academic years with a 2.0 minimum cumulative grade-point average.
+All students must complete 30 credits within three academic years with a 2.0 minimum cumulative grade-point average.

 CREDITS

-1. One of the foll owing courses (2 credits):
+One of the following courses (3 credits):

-LAW Research, Writing and Analysis 2
+LAW 530D Research, Writing and Analysis 3

 LAW 530E Research, Writing and Analysis: Intellectual Property

-Perspective 2
+Perspective 3

-LAW 530N Research, Writing and Analysis: Criminal Law
+LAW 530N Research, Writing and Analysis: Criminal Law Perspective 3

-Perspective 2

-LAW 530Q Research, Writing and Analysis: Social Justice
+LAW 530Q Research, Writing and Analysis: Social Justice Perspectives s 3

-Perspectives 2
+Other Research, Writing, and Analysis courses may be approved

+by the Associate Dean for Graduate and International Programs.

-2. Two of the foll owing courses (5 to 8 credits):
+Two of the following courses (5 to 8 credits):

-LAW Criminal Law 3
+LAW 500F Criminal Law 3

 LAW 500G Property 4

 LAW 500M Business Enterprises 3 or 4

-COLLEGE OF LAW Master of Laws Programs

 LAW 500N Constitutional Law II 4

 LAW 500R Torts I 4

+COLLEGE OF LAW

-LAW 530B Contracts 4
+LAW 530B Contracts

-LAW 532 Administrative Law 2 or 3
+LAW 532 Administrative Law

+2 or 3
-ì.
-Electiv es to m neet the minimum requirement of 24 credits, planned in

-fessional needs and interests.
+Electives to meet the minimum requirement of 30 credits, planned in consultation with the student's advisor and based on the student's professional needs and interests.
 Courses are chosen from courses offered to current J.D., L.L.M., and M.J. students.